waysignal/catmodel_glossary/glossary.md

 when various insurance lines are impacted by claims simultaneously
 ##### Combined ratio
 paid out / premiums
+##### Credit risk
+the risk of intermediaries in risk transfer, risk financing, or hedging solutions not fulfulling their obligations.
+ART products can reduce or eliminate credit risk

 + Insured < Primary insurer < Reinsurance < Retrocession
 + Subject-matter < Direct Insurance < Reinsurer vs Subject-matter < Reinsurer